pywbem/pywbemtools/docs/pywbemclicommands.rst

     |             |           |                     | test/static                   |
     +-------------+-----------+---------------------+-------------------------------+

-See :ref:`pywbemcli server info --help` for details.
+See :ref:`pywbemcli server info --help` for the exact help output of the command.

 .. _`Server interop command`: